ShaunPrice/RobotOfThings/README.md

     sudo iptables -A FORWARD -i eth0 -o eth1 -m state --state RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i eth1 -o eth0 -j ACCEPT

+To store the iptable rules persistently install the following package:

+    sudo apt-get install iptables-persistent

+The setup will ask you to save the Version 4 and 6 IP rules in the following default files which will be used later:

+    /etc/iptables/rules.v4
+    /etc/iptables/rules.v6

+You can save rules added later with:

+    sudo sh -c "iptables-save > /etc/iptables/rules.v4"
+    sudo sh -c "iptables-save > /etc/iptables/rules.v6"

+Add the following to the end of the /etc/network/interfaces file to restore the rules at boot:

+    pre-up iptables-restore < /etc/iptables/rules.v4
+    pre-up iptables-restore < /etc/iptables/rules.v6

 Don't forget to add any other firewall rules you require.
 I use ssh and xrdp so add the following:

     sudo ufw allow 22/tcp